-- (1) Attends college and pays on his or her own without receiving federal or state aid and meets the qualitative and quantitative components of the SAP policy.
+(1) Attends college and pays on his or her own without receiving federal or state aid and meets the qualitative and quantitative components of the SAP policy.
 Once SAP is met by the student, financial aid, depending upon eligibility and availability of funds, will be reinstated for the beginning of the next semester of attendance.
+OR

-OR - (2) Through the Financial Aid Appeal Process.
-Students may appeal 'financial aid suspension' or 'maximum time frame' by completing a Satisfactory Academic Progress Appeal form, available in the Financial Aid Office and online on Mitchell's website, explaining why he or she did not meet SAP standards and explain what has changed in his or her situation that will allow SAP to be met by the next SAP evaluation period.
+(2) Through the Financial Aid Appeal Process.
+Students may appeal 'financial aid suspension' or 'maximum time frame' by completing a Satisfactory Academic Progress Appeal form, available in the Financial Aid Office and online on Mitchell's website, explaining why the student did not meet SAP standards and explain what has changed in his or her situation that will allow SAP to be met by the next SAP evaluation period.
 Appeals must be submitted to the Financial Aid Office with supporting documentation to verify mitigating or extenuating circumstances surrounding the appeal.
 Examples of mitigating or extenuating circumstances include but are not limited to the death of a family member, separation or divorce, an accident or an illness.
 Appeals submitted without supporting documentation will not be reviewed.
-The Financial Aid Committee will review appeal requests and the student will be notified by letter of the committee's decision.
+The Financial Aid Committee will review appeal requests and the student will be notified by letter of the committee's decision, prior to the start of each semester.
 Decisions of the Financial Aid Committee are final.
 Students should be prepared to pay tuition and fees by the Financial Services published tuition and fees deadline.
 If the appeal is approved after tuition and fees are paid, students may be reimbursed based on their eligibility and credit hours enrolled.

 Academic Plan-Students who appeal will be given an academic plan to follow that will put the student on track to successful program completion.
-Academic Plans may be individualized and may, for example, require the student to earn and maintain a minimum 2.5 semester GPA and to have a 100 percent completion rate.
+Academic Plans may be individualized and may, for example, require the student to earn and maintain a minimum 2.0 semester GPA and to have a 100 percent completion rate.
 (Example: A student who attempts 12 credit hours and successfully completes 12 has a 100 percent completion rate (12 divided by 12 = 100 percent)).
 It may be as complicated as a course by course plan toward degree completion.
 There may be other conditions included in the academic plan depending on the student's individual situation.
+Students are eligible to receive financial aid as long as they continue to meet the conditions specified in their Academic Plan.
+Students who do not meet their conditions will be terminated and no longer be eligible for financial aid.